playgen/space-modules-inc/DeveloperGuide.md

 - [**GameStates/GameStateControllerFactory**](Assets/Scripts/GameStates/GameStateControllerFactory.cs) - Creates all of the states and sets up the transition events needed to move between them.

 ## Setting up your game with SUGAR
-For information on setting up Space Modules Inc to use SUGAR, see the [SUGAR Quick Start Guide](http://api.sugarengine.org/v1/unity-client/tutorials/quick-start.html). **Make sure that [*Assets\StreamingAssets\SUGAR.config.json*](Assets\StreamingAssets\SUGAR.config.json) exists and the BaseUri value matches the Base Address in the SUGAR Prefab.**
+For information on setting up Space Modules Inc to use SUGAR, see the [SUGAR Quick Start Guide](http://api.sugarengine.org/v1/unity-client/tutorials/quick-start.html). **Make sure that [*Assets/StreamingAssets/SUGAR.config.json*](Assets/StreamingAssets/SUGAR.config.json) exists and the BaseUri value matches the Base Address in the SUGAR Prefab.**

 ### Running SUGAR Locally
-Using Space Modules Inc with a local version of SUGAR is as simple as changing the Base Address in the SUGAR Prefab, and the BaseUri value in [*Assets\StreamingAssets\SUGAR.config.json*](Assets\StreamingAssets\SUGAR.config.json).
+Using Space Modules Inc with a local version of SUGAR is as simple as changing the Base Address in the SUGAR Prefab, and the BaseUri value in [*Assets/StreamingAssets/SUGAR.config.json*](Assets/StreamingAssets/SUGAR.config.json).

 ## Converting IntegratedAuthoringTool into current format
-In order to convert an IntegratedAuthoringTool file which follows the older file format into the current format, the following steps should be followed:
+In order to convert an IntegratedAuthoringTool file which follows the older file format into the current format, the following alterations need to be made:

 **Old**
 ```JSON